friedricepro/Personal-Narrative-Project-APCSA/README.md

 ## Image Filter Analysis

 Choose at least 2 filters used in your animation to explain how the pixels are modified.
 If you created a new image filter that was not one of the ones from this unit, make sure to explain and analyze that filter(s) before choosing ones that came from this unit.

+The amplifyBlue image filter loops through each pixel, and for each pixel, the method decreases the red value by 50 and increased the blue value by 75.
+Then the new values are stored into new variables such as newBlue, newGreen (green isn't altered), and newRed.
+To make sure the new colors don't surpass the 255 threshold, a conditional statement checks if the newValue is above 255, and if it is, the color's value is set to 255.
+Afterwards, the colors are applied to the current pixel to make the blue pop more.

+The sharpen image filter loops through each pixel, and for each pixel, the method starts at row and column 1 along with the arrays length-1 to stay in bounds.
+The method uses the top left adjacent pixel to compare it to the current colors of the current pixel, using this comparison, a new average variable is made by combining the differences in each color from the comparison, then dividing by the amount of colors.
+This average variable will then decide the strength of how much a color will darken or lighten, leading to the "sharpened" effect that will then be applied onto the current pixel.